1. Who should be interested in pursuing an M.Ed. in Advanced Teaching from UoPeople?

 UoPeople students are typically 25-40 years of age and are working adults and/or individuals with family responsibilities.
 They have been doing other things since completing their Bachelor’s degree, so that the undergraduate CGPA may no longer be the best predictor of their success in graduate school.
 UoPeople’s two-stage admissions pathway is a much better indicator than an undergraduate CGPA of an individual’s capacity to handle graduate-level work.

-3. Do I need to have completed an undergraduate program in teacher education in order to be admitted to the program?
+3. Do I need to have completed an undergraduate program in teacher education in order to be accepted to the program?

 No, while having prior coursework in education may be helpful, it is not necessary.
 Having a major in a disciplinary field (e.g., history, math, English, biology, etc.) can be just as important.
 Teaching is all about imparting content and skills, and having a subject area in which one is highly knowledgeable is equally important for teachers.